Level 3 Certificate in Technical Theatre: Sound, Light and Stage

 Qualification structure

-The qualification requires the learner to complete three mandatory units (credit value 10) and a minimum of six optional units (credit value 20).
+The qualification requires the learner to complete 5 mandatory units (credit value 15) and optional units (to credit value 10) taken from the learner's chosen pathway.

 Unit search